Izazaqsa/Python/README.md

 ## What's inside?

 Everything is organized into folders, step by step — almost like chapters in a book.

-This is a **learning repo**, not a polished product.
-You'll see typos in file names sometimes (like `leaf-year` instead of `leap-year`, or `caesor-chiper` instead of `caesar cipher`).
-That's normal when you're learning — and it's part of the journey.

 Feel free to explore, copy ideas, and run the scripts on your own machine.

 Happy coding!